Last Updated on

-This news according to my new chiropractor who I saw for the first time a few days ago.
-I told him that I was suffering from anxiety and headaches, then we went through my background so I could tell him about my many sports injuries:
+This news according to my new chiropractor in La Quinta, CA. I told him that I was suffering from anxiety and headaches, then we went through my background so I could tell him about my many sports injuries:

-- And of course the bocce ball to the back of the head this past summer that most likely caused some subluxation in my neck vertebrae.
+And of course the bocce ball to the back of the head at a family reunion, that most likely caused some subluxation in my neck vertebrae.

 So after telling him about all the ways I have abused this body over the years the doctor asked, “Would it be safe to say that you’re an adrenaline junkie?”
 I laughed and told him that reformed adrenaline junkie is part of my bio on all my social media.
 He told me that my body was used to producing all this adrenaline and that my activities released it, so now that I wasn’t releasing it the adrenaline was building up and causing anxiety and what I described as a fight or flight feeling in my collarbone area.
 He told me that I need to get active again, and let him fix the trouble spots in my spine.